Walks on Water

 solo piano, flute, clarinet in Bb, percussion (bd., t.t., vib., glock., sizzle cym., large sus. cym.), violin, violoncello

-Subsequently, the ensemble version was premiered by the YST New Music Ensemble led by Chan Tze Law in 2015.
+2015 - The sinfonia version was premiered by pianist Clarence Lee and the YST New Music Ensemble led by Chan Tze Law.